What is Understocking in Business? Understocking's Risks, Advantages, and Strategies

 Reduced Risk of Obsolescence

 Understocking reduces the risk of holding obsolete or expired inventory.
-In industries where products have a limited shelf life or undergo frequent updates, having less stock can prevent losses due to outdated goods.
+In industries where products expire quickly or change often, it's good to have less stock.
+This helps avoid losses from outdated goods.

 Disadvantages of Understocking